Oleksandr-Dykyi/Analytics_Supermarket_Sales/README.md

 Connected to the National Bank of Ukraine's API to fetch the latest dollar exchange rate.
 Created a table "Currency" to manage currency options (UAH and USD) and integrated a Currency filter for ease of selection in the dashboard.
 Implemented measures that dynamically adjust based on the chosen currency, utilizing these measures in the corresponding graph and verified their accuracy.

 #### Skills:
-Power BI, Business Intelligence (BI)
+Data Analysis · Business Intelligence (BI) · Microsoft Power BI · Microsoft Power Query · Data Visualization